Virtual classroom off campus

-This course is currently scheduled on Monday, Tuesday and Thursday with Day classes.
+This course is currently scheduled on Tuesday from 9.30am to 2.30pm and Thursday from 9.30am to 3.00pm.
 This timetable may change and will be confirmed by your teacher.

 Assessments give you the opportunity to demonstrate what you have learnt and to identify the knowledge or skills that may need further development.

 Knowledge assessments: short answer, multiple-choice questions, extended response, assignments

 Skills assessments: projects, case studies, demonstrations under observation, role-plays

 Please note: TAFE Digital students will be required to submit video recordings of assessment role-plays and arrange participants.
 Participants may include friends, family or colleagues.

 Work placement provides you with opportunities to respond to situations and circumstances that cannot be replicated in a learning or simulated environment.
 Work placement strengthens your training and supports continued learning and assessment in the workplace.

 To complete this course, the following materials are required:

 To make sure this delivery option is the right fit for you, we will need you to demonstrate that you can meet the additional requirements below.